Rtals/kokoa-clone-2020/README.md

 # Kokoa Clone 2020 (2026 study)

-This repository is KakaoTalk clone 2020 version.
-Studied in 2026.
+This repository is KakaoTalk clone 2020 version. (with only HTML/CSS) Studied in 2026.

 ## ToDo